 Chaolin Temple Introduction

-Chaolin Temple is dedicated to the deity Chuantan Marshal Li Nezha (commonly known as Prince Ya), and serves as a joint temple for the communities of Silin, Sichun, and Lundong in Chaozhou Township, Pingtung County.
-The temple, along with the four camps of East, West, South, and North, forms a traditional Minnan settlement boundary that protects the village.
-Therefore, Chaolin Temple is not only valued for its traditional architectural craftsmanship, but also possesses unique cultural features that represent the settlement and spiritual belief boundaries of the community.
-Particularly, it serves as a common center of faith for three villages, which is quite rare in Taiwan, and it has been designated as a county historical site in Pingtung County.
-According to legend, the deity of Chaolin Temple was invited from the mainland to Taiwan about two hundred years ago.
-Due to the scarcity of medicine at that time, the deity would conduct divinations daily to prescribe herbal remedies for the villagers.
-However, due to the difficult living conditions of the local residents, the temple could not be built to honor the deity until one day, the deity descended during a divination session and instructed the villagers to gather floating cedar wood from the creek between Silin and Lundong for the construction of the temple.
-This marks the origin of Chaolin Temple's establishment.
-The front and rear halls of the temple feature swallowtail-style roofs, with the front hall adorned with cut-and-paste decorations of fire dragon pearls and koi fish spitting water, while the rear hall showcases decorations of double dragons and gourds.
-The gable walls of the front hall are designed in the shape of lion heads, and the rear hall is decorated with clay sculptures of traditional arts, such as the four arts of chess, calligraphy, painting, and qin (a traditional Chinese instrument).
-The roof above the left and right doors is adorned with cute decorative tiles of fruits and seafood.
-In the main hall, the central ridge features a painted phoenix design, and at its center lies a unique fish-shaped Tai Chi diagram.
+Zhaoling Temple enshrines the deity Zhongtanyuan Shuai Li Nezha (commonly known as Prince Ye) and serves as the joint temple for the communities of Silin, Sichun, and Lundong in the Chaozhou Township of Pingtung County.
+This temple, along with the East, West, South, and North camps, forms a traditional Minnan settlement boundary that protects the village.
+Therefore, Zhaoling Temple not only has cultural asset value in traditional architectural craftsmanship but also features the cultural characteristic of establishing a boundary for village settlement and spiritual beliefs.
+As a common center of faith for the three villages, it is particularly rare in Taiwan and has now been designated as a county historic site in Pingtung.
+According to legend, the spirit of Prince Ye was invited from the mainland approximately two hundred years ago.
+Due to the lack of medicine at the time, Prince Ye would ride the palanquin daily to provide herbal prescriptions for the villages.
+However, the local residents lived in great hardship, delaying the construction of a temple for him.
+One day, Prince Ye descended in spirit form and instructed the villagers to gather driftwood from the creek between Silin and Lundong to build the temple, which is the origin of Zhaoling Temple's establishment.
+The front and rear halls of Zhaoling Temple feature a swallowtail style roof; the front hall's ridge is adorned with cut and paste decorations of a fire dragon pearl and a koi fish spouting water, while the rear hall's ridge features decorations of double dragons and gourds.
+The gables are decorated with cut and paste lion head designs in the front hall, and mud sculptures of traditional arts in the rear hall.
+The roofs above the left and right door frames are adorned with whimsical fruit and seafood Takou pottery.
+Inside the main hall, the central ridge is beautifully painted with a phoenix design, and there is a fish-shaped Tai Chi diagram at its center, which is a very unique design.